mm21/trilium-alchemy/README.md

 ## Setting fields

-You can set the following fields on `Note` by setting attribute values:
+You can set the corresponding fields on `Note` by setting attribute values:

 - `decl_title`
 - `decl_note_type`